History of taxation in the United States: Boston Tea Party

 The Boston Tea Party was an act of protest by the American colonists against Great Britain for the Tea Act in which they dumped many chests of tea into Boston Harbor.
 The cuts to taxation on tea undermined American smugglers, who destroyed the tea in retaliation for its exemption from taxes.
 Britain reacted harshly, and the conflict escalated to war in 1775.

 Capitation tax

 Capitation taxes, also known as poll taxes, were initially created in the 1890s.
 Poll taxes are a fixed tax on individuals, regardless of income; voters must pay the tax before they are permitted to cast a ballot.
+These taxes were occasionally paired with literacy tests to prove qualification to vote.

+Revenue from poll taxes acted as a major source of funding for state governments.
+To increase this revenue, poll taxes were also frequently extended to the process of obtaining hunting, fishing, and driving licenses.

+Poll taxes were a prerequisite to voting registration in many states.
+Often, legislatures required the tax to be paid on a day separate from the polls.
+Voters were then required to bring proof of payment on election day.
+This caused issues for various workers that had to move frequently and were unable to maintain proper bookkeeping.

-These taxes were utilized as a form of voter prevention in southern states after the abolition of slavery.
-Some poor white voters were deemed exempt from poll taxes if they had an ancestor who could vote prior to the Civil War.
+These taxes were widely utilized as a form of voter prevention in southern states after the abolition of slavery.
+They were introduced as part of the Jim Crow laws to deter black Americans from voting.
+However, capitation tax laws did not directly state a specific group of people and the tax requirements applied to all races and both sexes.
+Therefore, poll taxes were also often used to discriminate against women who attempted to vote.
+Some poor white male voters were deemed exempt from poll taxes via grandfather clause if they had an ancestor who could vote prior to the Civil War.

 The Twenty-Fourth Amendment terminated the use of poll taxes in federal elections in 1964.
 Alabama, Arkansas, Mississippi, Texas, and Virginia continued to utilize poll taxes for state elections until Harper v.
 Virginia Board of Elections, a U.S. Supreme Court case held in 1966.
 The court ruled that capitation taxes enforced in state elections are also unconstitutional.